 Perhaps you have other library books to read to the little kids (picture books) later in the day.
 These are done before naps, as many as everyone wants.

 It’s nearly impossible to schedule energy and interest level.
 That’s why school feels dull so frequently.
 The assigned hours have nothing to do with a student’s attention span, curiosity, energy to perform well, and the peacefulness of the atmosphere.
-Regardless of how a student feels, he or she is expected to perform in hard chairs, with small desks, surrounded by others, facing a teacher who is examining their eyes for attentiveness, while (perhaps) remembering being bullied at recess.
+Regardless of how students feel, they are expected to perform in hard chairs, with small desks, surrounded by others, facing a teacher who is examining their eyes for attentiveness, while (perhaps) remembering being bullied at recess.

 At home, kids have the benefit of being themselves.
 They can make themselves comfortable—lying prone on the floor, lounging on the couch, sitting at the kitchen island.
 Of course this kind of freedom produces two effects: keen concentration and absolute sloughing off!
 Both occur when we are allowed to “be” rather than feeling pressure to “perform.”